sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 # Learn Agentic AI: From Low-Code to Code
-*Build production-grade agents with OpenAI AgentKit, the Apps SDK, Agents SDK and MCP*
+*Build production-grade agents with OpenAI AgentKit, the Apps SDK, Agents SDK, MCP and Spec-Kit Plus*

 **Why this course:** Most teams can prototype agents; few can run them reliably in production.
 This course closes that gap—fast prototyping, then rigorous engineering.

-**You will learn:** workflow design, tool integration, memory/RAG, evaluation, safety, and production operations.
+**You will learn:** workflow design, tool integration, memory/RAG, evaluation, spec-driven vibe-coding, safety, and production operations.

-**You will build:** a real agent, observable, testable, and deployable.
+**You will build:** real agents, observable, testable, and deployable.

 ## One-line promise

-Go from drag-and-drop agent flows to code-first apps, and finish with Full-Code shipping a real, instrumented agent in production.
+Go from drag-and-drop agent flows to code-first apps, and finish with Full-Code usiong Spec-Driven Vibe-Coding methodology, shipping a real, instrumented agent in production.

 ## Who it’s for